tsolucio/coreBOSBlog/plugins/simplesearch/README.md

 ## 2. Self-Controlled Search Page

-This is a new feature of SimpleSearch and it very useful and simple way to provide a 'filter' like search of a collection listing page.
+This is a new feature of SimpleSearch and it's a very useful and simple way to provide a 'filter' like search of a collection listing page.
 In this example, we will assume you have a Blog listing page you wish to be able to search and filter based on a search box.

-To accomplish this, you need ot use the page-based configuration as described above, and configure multiple filters, `@self` to use the page's content collection: http://learn.getgrav.org/content/headers#collection-headers
+To accomplish this, you need to use the page-based configuration as described above, and configure multiple filters, `@self` to use the page's content collection: http://learn.getgrav.org/content/headers#collection-headers

 ```
 content: